The Book of Titus

 Purpose of Titus

-The purpose of the book of Titus was to advise Titus as to how to set things in order among the believers in Crete and how to choose community leaders there during the dispensation of grace, in the absence of divine inspiration to ensure the accomplishment of these things.
+The purpose of the book was to advise Titus as to how to set things in order among the believers in Crete and how to choose community leaders there during the dispensation of grace, in the absence of divine inspiration to ensure the accomplishment of these things.

 Historical Setting